My Germany Trip

 - Deutsche Museum The best science museum I’ve ever been to.
 The airplane room blew me away: they had all the famous WW2 aircraft, including a Ju 52 that you could board!

-We also went down to Neuschwanstein for a day which was very nice.
-I missed hiking all the time in California.
-Schloss Neuschwanstein 🥹
+We also went down to Neuschwanstein for a day to hike.

 Munich is a very clean and modern city, but I didn’t find it all that interesting as a tourist.
 It would certainly be a great place to live, but it didn’t have the tourist vibes.
-And sadly, it was continuously raining that week.
-I was also jetlagged 😐.
-I might not be giving Munich a fair review…
+And sadly, it was raining continuously the whole week, and I was also jetlagged.

 Vienna - 3 days